anaclumos/extracranial/Brain/Hey.md

 slug: '/hey'
 ---

-> What does moving from mindless consumption to mindful creation look like? — [[Building a Second Brain]]
+> What does moving from mindless consumption to mindful creation look like? — [[Building a Second Brain|BASB]]

 Welcome to my [[research]] note.
 I extensively studied [[PKM]]s and envisioned a _single source of truth_ that integrated my projects and research.